erasadqadri/Deployment-of-ML-Model-with-Docker-and-Flask-Project-1/README.md

 ## Import the Dataset:

-The name of the dataset I have used for this project is 'BankNoteAuthentication.csv'.
+The name of the dataset, I have used for this project is 'BankNoteAuthentication.csv'.

 Dataset contains five columns -> Variance, Skewness, Curtosis, Entropy and Class.
 The shape of our dataset is (1373, 5).